Miro0o/Docs-Notes/CS/🔑 CS Core/👩‍💻 Programming Methodology and Languages/🛠️ Programming Tools Chain/Text Editors/FAQ.md

-## 👉 Set Defaul Indentation to Spaces /Tabs
+## 👉 Set Default Indentation to Spaces /Tabs
+#SublimeText2

 Indentation settings determine the size of the tab stops, and control whether the **Tab** key should insert tabs or spaces.
 In addition to the automatic detection, they can be customized globally, per-syntax type, or per-file.
 - [Basic Settings](https://www.sublimetext.com/docs/indentation.html#basic-settings)
 - [Indentation Detection](https://www.sublimetext.com/docs/indentation.html#indentation-detection)